datkk06/OpenStack-Tutorial/Content/working-neutron.md

 +-------------------+--------------------------------------------------+
 ```

-###Configure tenant networks
+###Configure Tenant networks
 The tenant networks are created by the tenant users.
+In this section, we are going to configure a Tenant network based on VxLAN as tunneling protocol.
 Login as a tenant user and create a tenant network
 ```
 # source keystonerc_bcloud
 # neutron net-create tenant-network